About Us

 As a part of indigious people I praise and admire Mother Earth and her strength.
 I believe she will need all the help she can get to provide fresh air and water for everyone living on the planet earth today; as long with a fair charing of the food we produce amongst us.

-BETTE GRAHAM (*1954) UNITED KINGDOM
+BETTE GRAHAM (*1954) Delegate NORTHERN IRLAND - UNITED KINGDOM

-HI my name is Bette Graham I am from Belfast which is part of the United Kingdom, I am a grandmother, my two sons have 4 children between them.
+Hi my name is Bette Graham I am from Belfast which is part of the United Kingdom, I am a grandmother, my two sons have 4 children between them.
 My personal journey has taught me a lot about life’s lessons, I am very passionate about Human Rights I work with PPR ( Participation and Practice of Human Rights ) involving helping vulnerable people have their own voice, we are all human and deserving of Dignity and Respect….
 PEOPLE!
 NATURE!
 THE WORLD!
 I am also part of the personal Growth team at “Lifespring” health and healing here in Belfast.
 As a grandmother My wish is through sharing my knowledge! experience! planting the seed in my grandchildren and others will strengthen them and their hope so the next generation can live in a better, peaceful world…

-ELISABETH WILLE (*1946) SWITZERLAND
+ELISABETH WILLE (*1946) Delegate SWITZERLAND

-ERIKA VÖLKER-ELSHOF (*1953) GERMANY
+ERIKA VÖLKER-ELSHOF (*1953) Delegate GERMANY

 I am born 1953 and live in South-Germany.
 I have two adult daughters and I am happily married the second time.
 I studied science of education, psychology and sociology.
 In my major professional life I have been engaged in developing and managing social projects in the field of education.